rolandpeelen/advent-of-code-2020/README.md

 While this could be solved with some nested for loops.
 This might be easier / quicker with a combination of my earlier idea;

+## Day One -- Concluding
+While incoherent, my initial idea of working with the sorted list was actually what we would want to do.
+If we're under 2020, you can call with the `tail`, if were over, you can call with `init`, slowly creeping towards the actuall 2020.